kimrolx/Haven/README.md

 # Haven

-Haven is a real-time chat web application built with Next.js, React, TypeScript, and Firebase.
+Haven is a real-time chat web application built with Next.js, TypeScript, and Firebase.
 It allows users to securely log in with Google, and chat in real-time.

 ## Features